katherinetien/seattle-teenbirth-outcomes/README.md

 ## Data Answer
 ![Alt text](regression-data.png)
 Using the multiple linear regression model, multiple data points indicate to us the relationship between employment rate, fraction married, and teen birth rates.
 The R-squared value tells us 29.8% of the data can be explained by the model; in other words, variation in one variable can be explained by the other variables to the accuracy of 29.8%.
+Thus, the prediction of teen birth rates using the two outcomes is relatively unreliable.

-Although the R-squared value may be relatively low, p-values for each variable confirm its statistical significance.
+Although the R-squared value is low, the p-value for each variable confirms its statistical significance.
 The statistical benchmark for p-value is 0.05: if the p-value is lower than 0.05, we can reject the null hypothesis and confirm a variable's significance.
 Both the intercept value and fraction married is below 0.05 and thus is statistically significant, while employment rate is not.

 The statistical signficance of each variable in the multiple linear regression model is also corroborated by the simple linear regression models for (1) teen birth rate and employment rate and (2) teen birth rate and fraction married, both shown below:
 ![Alt text](simple-regression.png) ![Alt text](simple-regression2.png)